Martincz7578/Sentinel-Override/README.md

 What is it about?
 ---
-For now you can move using W,A,S,D and create asteroids using C. <br>
+For now you can move using W,A,S,D, shoot with SPACE and create asteroids using C. <br>
-Avoiding asteroids and getting ready for new updates! <br>
+Avoiding and shooting asteroids and getting ready for new updates! <br>
-<strong>PRESS, NOT HOLD!</strong>

 What to expect?
 ---